tcl8udx/fits1/README.md

 * TH1hist2Numpy.ipynb : an example for converting a ROOT histogram to numpy arrays

 Note that from ROOT you can type ```new TBrowser()``` or in Python r.TBrowser() to get a graphical browser that allows you to look at what's contained in the TFiles.

+STUDENT ANSWERS TO CANVAS QUESTIONS:

+EXERCISE 1:
+Q: How does the 1 sigma width of this distribution compare to the typical size of the uncertainty reported for this fit parameter?
+A: Comparing our plot statistics with our printed uncertainties for the mean, they are the same.
+This seems reasonable, because I would expect that if the mean value has an uncertainty of - in this case - 0.369, then most mean values should only differ by that much, which is nothing else but one sigma in the distribution of mean values.

+EXERCISE 2:
+Q: How do your results compare to the expected values in each case?
+How do the distributions of the parameter values from the fits compare to the estimated uncertainty on the fit parameters?
+A: As anticipated, the NLL method remained more consistently close to the expected value with a relatively small uncertainty, whereas the chi-squared method still centered on the correct value, but had far more variation and much higher errors from experiment to experiment.

+EXERCISE 3:
+Q: Estimate the "p-value" of your original fit.
+A: Run to run, our p-value hovers around 0.5

+Q: Give a comparison of the errors reported by the fitter and the results of your scans.
+A: Both NLL and Chi2 did remarkably well at recapturing the ROOT fit mean values from minimizing the contour.
+Specifically, we found for NLL, the ROOT fit gave mu = 53.420 +/- 2.088 and the contour was at mu = 53.315.
+The chi-squared ROOT fit gave mu = 49.781 +/- 0.323 and the contour gave mu = 49.797.